 Toyota Corolla hatchback

-Toyota is the biggest producer of hybrid cars in the world, so it’s no surprise its models feature often this list.
+Toyota is the biggest producer of hybrid cars in the world, so it’s no surprise its models feature often on this list.
 The Corolla hatchback is an economical, reliable and relatively practical hybrid that’s a perfect size for smaller families – think Volkswagen Golf or Ford Focus size.

 Toyota Corolla Touring Sports estate

 The Corolla Touring Sports is the estate version of the Corolla.
 It offers the same combination of a petrol-electric drivetrain, great build quality, practical specification and a focus on fuel economy and driving comfort, but adds a larger boot.

 Toyota’s tried-and-tested 1.8 and 2.0-litre petrol-electric drivetrains are used in the C-HR, a stylish SUV that’ll suit those who value a high driving position and a sharp driving experience.
 Despite its chunky looks, there’s no four-wheel-drive option, but you do get a claimed economy figure of 50-59mpg, a 0-62mph time of 8.2 to 11 seconds and remarkably sharp handling for a car of this type.
 The C-HR is well built, refined, rides well and is genuinely fun on a twisty road.

 The C-HR’s bold looks are what's most likely to make you choose it over the other cars here.
 Doing so means you make sacrifices when it comes to practicality, but not unduly large ones.
 There’s good space in the rear despite the sloping roofline, although anyone over six feet tall may struggle.
-In terms of an advance payment, you'll need to find at least £495 to get one on Motability, as of December 2019.
+In terms of an advance payment, you'll need to find at least £295 to get one on Motability as of March 2021.